PatGaston3/Jist/README.txt

 Users begin by accessing the site through one of the websites below.
 The application exists on each of the developers personal websites.
 Users can then choose a login option.
 If they don't have an existing account, they can make one by providing a username and password, as well as optional fields of name and city.
+The password is stored in an encrypted form using BCryptEncoder.
 If the user is logged in with a username, they can add add jobs to the directory described above, as well as update any relevant field.
+The chart on the dashboard displays the current status of your applications.

+Obstacles/Challenges:

+We each had opportunities to practice working with Angular in ways that we hadn't used before.
+We utilized some of the plugins for Angular to build the chart on the dashboard and work with the accordion functions.

+Future Goals:

+One of the stretch goals that we were unable to implement in the timeframe we had was to automate calls to GlassDoor's REST API to automatically provide users with information about the position and company for each job they entered.

 Access on AWS